jiechelle/Hollywood-Squares/README.md

 # Hollywood-Squares
-Replicating the Hollywood Squares game show using Java & Java SWING
+Replicating the Hollywood Squares game show using Java & Java FX
 ## Notes
 GUI is pronounced: Gee, You, I